Immigration Guides

 Settlement & Good Character Issues

-Past overstaying, criminal records, or immigration problems don’t automatically disqualify you from settlement – but how you present your case determines whether you succeed.
+Past overstaying, criminal records, or other immigration problems do not automatically block settlement — but how you explain them often decides whether ILR is granted.

 Graduate to Skilled Worker Visa (2025–2026)